Software testers

 We cannot recover your vault - by design.
 Zero-knowledge means we hold no key that could decrypt it.
 This is intentional: it also means no court order or data breach on our end can expose your passwords.
 We strongly recommend using a memorable passphrase and noting your recovery approach somewhere secure.

-Passa is currently a browser extension for Chrome and Firefox on desktop.
-Browser extension APIs on iOS Safari and Android are more limited, but mobile support is on our roadmap.
-In the meantime, you can access your vault on any desktop browser where the extension is installed.
+Passa is currently a desktop browser extension for Chrome, Edge, and Firefox.
+You can access your vault on any supported desktop browser where the extension is installed and your account/license is active.

 Passa derives a sync key locally from your master password and email, re-encrypts your vault with it, and uploads a single file to your chosen cloud.
 On another device with the extension installed and the same account, it downloads and decrypts that file locally.
 You can sync through the extension, and Passa helps review conflicts when edits happen on multiple devices.